Benchmarking Overton Pluralism in LLMs: Detailed Human Benchmark Results

 \subsection{Model Slant vs. PRISM \OSs}

-For the \OSs on the Model Slant questions (\Cref{tab:overton_ols_modelslant}), \textbf{o4-mini} attains the highest unweighted score (0.375) and is significantly above the average model (95\% CI [0.003, 0.161], $p=0.043$). \textbf{DeepSeek~V3} is significantly below average (0.236, [-0.104, -0.010], $p=0.017$).
-Most other models' CIs straddle zero, indicating no reliable differences; Claude~3.7 Sonnet shows a near-significant shortfall (0.243, [-0.102, 0.001], $p=0.054$).
+For the \OSs on the Model Slant questions (\Cref{tab:overton_ols_modelslant}), \textbf{o4-mini} attains the highest unweighted score (0.358) and is significantly above the average model (95\% CI [0.003, 0.161], $p=0.043$). \textbf{DeepSeek~V3} is significantly below average (0.219, [-0.104, -0.010], $p=0.017$).
+Most other models' CIs straddle zero, indicating no reliable differences; Claude~3.7 Sonnet shows a near-significant shortfall (0.226, [-0.102, 0.001], $p=0.054$).

 For the \OSs on the PRISM questions (\Cref{tab:overton_ols_prism}), absolute scores are uniformly higher than on the Model Slant set, reflecting the fact that PRISM questions elicit fewer distinct clusters (7.1 vs.\ 9.6 on average).
-However, no model is significantly above the grand mean.
-The models cluster tightly between 0.387 and 0.417 in adjusted coverage, with all confidence intervals straddling zero.
-The only reliable deviation is that \textbf{Gemma~3--27B} performs significantly below average (0.350, 95\% CI $[-0.110,-0.014]$, $p=0.015$).
-All other models, including o4-mini, DeepSeek~R1/V3, Llama~3.3, Llama~4 Maverick, GPT--4.1, and Claude~3.7 Sonnet, are statistically indistinguishable from the mean.
+The models cluster tightly between 0.367 and 0.492 in adjusted coverage. \textbf{DeepSeek~V3} is significantly above average (0.492, [0.019, 0.107], $p=0.005$), whereas \textbf{o4-mini} and \textbf{Gemma~3--27B} perform significantly below average (0.395, 95\% CI $[-0.066, -0.002]$, $p=0.039$) and 0.367, 95\% CI $[-0.100, -0.024]$, $p=0.002$, respectively).
+All other models are statistically indistinguishable from the mean.
+Interestingly, we see a reverse trend from the Model Slant results, wherein DeepSeek V3 and o4-mini completely switch places.